Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-00/03-submitting/page-03.md

 1. Everyone has access to your question, and can help respond.
 2. It is easier for your instructor to reply to Issues than to e-mails.
-3. <span class="label label-success">Neat-O</span> If you push changes to GitHub, your instructor has access to your code and can provide _specific_ solutions, when/where/how directly into your site code.
+3. If you push changes to GitHub, your instructor has access to your code and can provide _specific_ solutions, when/where/how directly into your site code.

 ## Contributing